How A.I. Can Change the Way You View Your Jobsite for the Better

 Use Activity Data to Impress Clients

 OxBlue’s Interface and camera system shows activity as a daily chart and graphs it alongside weather conditions.
-Project managers can quickly get the details they need to see when, where and how a project’s progress may be impacted whether the reason is a shortage of labor hours or bad weather.
+Project managers can quickly get the details they need to see when, where and how a project’s progress may be impacted whether the reason be a shortage of labour hours or bad weather.

 A.I.’s capabilities give construction workers real-time data to help with decision making, but it also helps long after the project is complete.
 Activity tracking can be used to promote and prove a firm’s reliability in jobsite development.
 Analytics can show how efficient a team is, backing bid claims that jobs can be completed on time.